Committees & Boards with Citizen Appointments

 Oshawa Accessibility Advisory Committee

 The Oshawa Accessibility Advisory Committee (OAAC) will advise and assist the Corporation of the City of Oshawa including the City’s agencies, boards and commissions in developing and facilitating strategies and actions toward a barrier free Oshawa with a goal to improving the quality of life for those with disabilities.
-Click here for more information.
+More information about the Oshawa Accessibility Advisory Committee.

 Oshawa Airport Advisory Committee

 The Airport Advisory Committee (AAC) will advise and assist City Council on matters related to the Oshawa Municipal Airport.
-Click here for more information.
+More information about the Oshawa Municipal Airport.

 Oshawa Central Business District Improvement Area Board of Management